-Prices start to go up from half of June and fall again from half of September.
+Prices start to go up from mid-June and fall again mid-September.
 The absolute cheapest rates for flights and accommodation are during the months January and December, outside the 2 Christmas and NYE holiday weeks.

 So, if you are looking for the cheapest period to travel Iceland, it will be between December and February, outside the winter holidays.

 Hopefully, this blog post helped you to decide when you want to plan your trip to Iceland.
 Have you been to Iceland and do you want to share your experience or do you have a question?
 Please leave a comment below.

 And don’t forget to check out what you can explore in Iceland!